Maylee Phelps

 Maylee Phelps (born 4 December 2006) is an American wheelchair tennis player of Chinese descent.
-She was a former junior World number one in January 2023, she has won 2023 US Open and 2024 French Open wheelchair girls' doubles with Ksénia Chasteau.
+She was a junior World number one in January 2023, she has won 2023 US Open and 2024 French Open wheelchair girls' doubles with Ksénia Chasteau.
 She competed at the 2024 Summer Paralympics where she lost in the second round in the singles' competition, she is a Parapan American Games champion in the women's doubles with Dana Mathewson.

 Phelps was born in China, she was adopted when she was two years old.
 She was born with spina bifida.